Naam Tamilar Katchi: Policies

+The NTK denies the Dravidian identity, They want the identity of Tamils to be solely linguistic.

+Women's rights

+NTK strongly advocates for equal representation of women in all areas.
+The party has allocated 50% of the seats it contested in the 2019 and 2024 national elections and the 2016 and 2021 state elections to women.
+This gained widespread attention creating a sense of gender-equality in politics among the Tamils both in Tamil Nadu and the diaspora.
+In contrast, the BJP, INC, and DMK only allocated 16.3%, 14%, and 14% seats for women in Tamil Nadu, respectively, in the 2024 Lok Sabha election.
+The NTK was the first state party to field a transgender candidate, fielding 33-year-old Devi to contest against AIADMK supremo J. Jayalalithaa in the RK Nagar constituency in Chennai.
+Despite losing, this move marked a significant step towards inclusive representation.

 Water sharing and sand mining

 The party has launched several demonstrations demanding Tamil Nadu's share of Kaveri River and Mullaperiyar Dam water from upstream states.
-Seeman has criticized political apathy on this issue and the illegal sand mining of the state's riverbeds.
+Seeman has criticised political apathy on this issue and the illegal sand mining of the state's riverbeds.

 NLC privatisation

-In 2011-2012, when Tamil Nadu was in the midst of a power crisis which led to exorbitant tariffs and industrial failure, the management of Neyveli Lignite Corporation (a government-owned company in Neyveli) considered selling stock to private investors.
-This sparked unrest in the state, and NLC employees organized a strike against the central government's decision.
-The corporation was accused of manipulating its workers and covering up the issue.
+Between 2011 and 2012, when Tamil Nadu was in the midst of a power crisis which led to exorbitant tariffs and industrial failure, the management of Neyveli Lignite Corporation (a government-owned company in Neyveli) considered selling stock to private investors.
+This sparked unrest in the state, and NLC employees organised a strike against the central government's decision.
+The corporation was accused of manipulating its workers and attempting to cover up the issue.

-Naam Tamilar Katchi opposed the decision, with Seeman saying that the Tamil strikers experienced discrimination from non-Tamil management.
+The NTK opposed the decision, with Seeman saying that the Tamil strikers were experiencing discrimination from non-Tamil management.
 He also criticised the NLC for investing in other Indian states during an acute power shortage in Tamil Nadu.

 Law and order

-Seeman cited a deterioration in law and order in the state during the Congress-DMK alliance.
-Denying NTK involvement in an assault on a group of Lankan tourists in Chennai, he said that the party abhors violence in any form and cadres who violate its principles of conduct would be punished.
+Seeman cited a deterioration in law and order in the state during the rule of the Congress-DMK alliance.
+Denying NTK involvement in an assault on a group of Sri Lankan tourists in Chennai, he said that the party abhors violence in any form and cadres who violate its principles of conduct would be punished.

 Refugees

-Naam Tamilar Katchi has highlighted the plight of Sri Lankan Tamils who seek refuge in India, and their persecution by the state and central governments.
+NTK has highlighted the plight of Sri Lankan Tamils who seek refuge in India, and their persecution by the state and central governments.
+Moreover, it appealed for the inclusion of Sri Lankan Tamils as Indian citizens and the abolition of ill-treatment against them by authorities in any form.
+This created a notion among the Eelam Tamil refugees for the improvement in their livelihoods.